Jinso-o/migration-guide-ebook/05_backfill.md

 * **Stitching** – keep historical data in place and present it alongside new data via a virtual union (e.g. a SQL view).
 * **Backfilling** – re-import *all* historical data into your new destination.

-## Option 1: 🪡 Stitching Old and New Data
+## Option 1: 🪡 Stitching old and new data

 If your legacy data is still accessible in its original database or warehouse, and you prefer not to reload it immediately, you can **stitch it together** with new `dlt`-loaded data using a read-time combination (for example, a **view** that unions the datasets).
 This essentially creates a *logical combination of multiple tables exposed as a single dataset*.